Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline TI

 \subsection{Square lattice: $p4m$}

-Again, we begin with the cell decomposition of $p4m$ as illustrated in Fig. \ref{p4m}.
-For 0D blocks labeled by $\mu_1$ and $\mu_3$, different 0D block-states are characterized by different irreducible representations of the corresponding onsite symmetry group:
+According to the cell decomposition (see Fig. \ref{p4m}), for 0D blocks labeled by $\mu_j$ ($j=1,2,3$), different 0D block-states are characterized by different irreducible representations of the corresponding on-site symmetry group ($n=2,4$):

-Here $\mathbb{Z}$ represents the $U^f(1)$ charge carried by complex fermion, and first $\mathbb{Z}_2$ represents the rotation eigenvalue $-1$ and the second $\mathbb{Z}_2$ represents the reflection eigenvalue $-1$.
-Similarly, for 0D blocks labeled by $\mu_2$, different 0D block-states are characterized by different irreducible representations of the corresponding onsite symmetry group:

-Again, here $\mathbb{Z}$ represents the $U(1)$ charge carried by the complex fermion, and first $\mathbb{Z}_2$ represents the rotation eigenvalue $-1$ and the second $\mathbb{Z}_2$ represents the reflection eigenvalue $-1$.
-Therefore, for systems with spinless fermions, the 0D block-states at $\mu_j$ ($j=1,2,3$) can be labeled by $(n_j,\pm,\pm)$, where $n_j\in\mathbb{Z}$ represents the $U(1)$ charge carried by complex fermions decorated on $\mu_j$ and two $\pm$'s represent the eigenvalues of two independent reflection operations (becaues even-fold dihedral group can also be generated by two independent reflections).
+For systems with spinless fermions, the 0D block-states at $\mu_j$ ($j=1,2,3$) can be labeled by $(n_j,\pm,\pm)$, where $n_j\in\mathbb{Z}$ represents the $U^f(1)$ charge carried by complex fermions decorated on $\mu_j$ and two $\pm$'s represent the eigenvalues of two independent reflection generators.
 According to this notation, the obstruction-free 0D block-states form the following group:

-and the group elements can be labeled by (three brackets represent the block-states at $\mu_1$, $\mu_2$ and $\mu_3$):
+and different group elements can be labeled by (three brackets represent the block-states at $\mu_1$, $\mu_2$ and $\mu_3$):

-Nevertheless, this is not the final classification data and we must further consider possible trivializations.
-For systems with spinless fermions, we first consider the 1D bubble equivalence on 1D blocks labeled by $\tau_1$: we decorate a 1D ``particle-hole'' bubble [cf. Eq. (\ref{1D bubble}), here yellow and red dots represent particle and hole with opposite $U^f(1)$ charge, respectively] on each $\tau_1$, and they can be trivialized if we shrink them to a point.
+Nevertheless, we should further consider possible trivializations.
+For systems with spinless fermions, we first consider the 1D bubble equivalence on 1D blocks labeled by $\tau_1$: we decorate a 1D ``particle-hole'' bubble on each $\tau_1$ that can be trivialized if we shrink them to a point.
 Near each 0D block labeled by $\mu_1$, there are four particles forming the following atomic insulator: